 In all of the known areas where homeless people sleep, Mahoning County, Ohio posts notices titled “There is a Warm Place to Sleep.”
 The notices tell the homeless how to get in contact with the area Rescue Mission.[xiii]
 New York City used to have an entire Homeless Outreach Unit in its police department.
 In dangerous weather, that unit would make the rounds of known homeless hangouts and helps the inhabitants get to safe places.
 The city still has an entire department of homeless services. [xiv]

 In claiming that Boston or New York (when it used to offer pick-up service) was negligent for not saving him from a blizzard, a homeless person could assert that emergency workers did not drive to a known homeless settlement looking for people needing a ride to shelter.
-In Anchorage, a claim might assert that the database of cold weather shelters had incorrect information that caused someone to die or suffer injuries from not being able to find a shelter.
+In Anchorage, someone might claim that the database of cold weather shelters did not have correct information.
 In Pittsburgh and Baltimore, the strongest negligence claims would assert that the emergency shelters weren’t opened or else that they weren’t sufficient.

 Being able to prove that any of these duties exist is only the first part of proving negligence.
 Even if a plaintiff is able to prove all of the parts of the negligence analysis, there will almost surely be a response from the government asserting that the homeless person contributed to causing his own weather-related suffering.
 This kind of response will differ depending on each homeless person’s circumstances.
 But it might say that the homeless person should have gotten himself to a shelter before the weather got so bad or that he should have taken advantage of the local free shoes and coats program or that he simply should have found a phone and called the free emergency line.